Technigo/project-weather-app/instructions.md

 ## Requirements

-- You should fetch data from the API using `fetch()` in JavaScript
+- You should fetch data from the API using `fetch()` in JavaScript ✅
-- The app should have: city name, current temperature, weather description, sunrise/sunset time, 4-day forecast
+- The app should have: city name, current temperature, weather description, sunrise/sunset time, 4-day forecast ✅
-- The presentation of the data should be in the specified format
+- The presentation of the data should be in the specified format ✅
 - Make your app responsive (it should look good on devices from 320px width up to 1600px)
 - Follow one of the designs as closely as you can
-- Complete Step 1-2 in the main/master branch, and Step 3 in branches
+- Complete Step 1-2 in the main/master branch, and Step 3 in branches✅
 - Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=4 "how to write good code")

 ## Stretch goals